mani2012/PipelineBuild/README.md

 1.2 Change directory to where you downloaded the code

 1.3 Simply run `python setup.py install` if you want to install globally or
 simply run `python setup.py install --user` if you want to install for the local user.
+If you have never installed another python module before or you do not have python setuptools
+simply run `python install.py`, which will use ez_setup.py to bootstrap the right version of the package installer tooling for you.

 1.4 For usage information, simply run `pipelinebuild -h` after installation as above or
 simply run `python pipelinebuild/pipeline_build.py -h` if you want to try without installing.